What are the data subjects' rights?

 the complaint or the request should be addressed to the national data protection authority of the involved Member State or supervisor authorities.

-The European Union has set up the Supervision Coordination Groups (SCG) of Eurodac, SIS II and VIS.
+The European Union has set up the Supervision Coordination Groups (SCG) of Eurodac, SIS and VIS.
 In order to ensure a high and consistent level of protection, the supervision of these three large-scale IT systems is shared between the national Data Protection Authorities ('DPAs') and the EDPS.
 For these three large-scale IT systems, eu-LISA’s task is to provide information on their current operational status, namely how the systems perform, what are the incidents encountered and how the quality of the data is.

 Following the legal requirement of Article 4(3) of the Implementing Rules on data protection, the eu-LISA Data Protection Officer represents eu-LISA at the meetings, answering questions concerning data protection issues.
 More information can be found at the following links: